Specific surface area measurement by BET (Brunauer–Emmett–Teller)

 For which matrices?

-The measurement of specific surface area by BET mainly applies to solid materials in powder or porous form:
+Specific surface area measurement by BET is mainly applicable to solid materials in powder or porous form:

 Main industrial applications

-The BET method is essential in many industrial sectors where the specific surface determines the performance of the product :
+The BET method is essential in many industrial sectors where specific surface area determines product performance :

 Léa Géréec